Steven Beale

-A year later, many people blamed Bobby for Max's revenge including the deaths of Steven and his own daughter Abi.

 Creation and development

 Early storylines

 The character's conception was a part of one of the most notable storylines in EastEnders during 1989, a love triangle between Cindy Williams (played by Michelle Collins), Simon Wicks (played by Nick Berry) and Ian Beale (played by Adam Woodyatt).
 Steven was the result of a one-night stand (in the bar of The Queen Victoria public house) between Cindy and Simon, occurring while Cindy was engaged to Ian Beale in May 1989.
-Viewers knew that Cindy was carrying Simon's child; however, between characters in the serial, Steven's true paternity was kept secret, with only Cindy, Simon, and later Simon's mother Pat Butcher (Pam St. Clement) knowing the truth, though neither Simon or Pat would believe Cindy's claim initially.
+Viewers knew that Cindy was carrying Simon's child; however, between characters in the serial, Steven's true paternity was kept secret, with only Cindy, Simon, and later Simon's mother Pat Butcher (Pam St Clement) knowing the truth, though neither Simon or Pat would believe Cindy's claim initially.
 Simon's rejection of Cindy and her unborn child facilitated a plot twist that saw Cindy pretend that the child was Ian's.

 The character's birth occurred in an episode that aired on 28 December 1989, although in the on-screen events, he was born on Boxing Day.
 In the storyline, Steven was born two months prematurely, and was therefore supposed to be small; however, the baby who originally played Steven, Edward Farrell, was actually large for his age, and was nicknamed "Chunky" by actor Adam Woodyatt.
-According to former EastEnders writer, David Yallop, it had been agreed in September 1989, that Steven Beale would be killed off in the serial.
+According to former EastEnders writer David Yallop, it had been agreed in September 1989 that Steven Beale would be killed off in the serial.
 This was part of producer Mike Gibbon's plan to increase the ratings by culling a large number of the soap's long-running cast.
 Yallop said, "We had to reach a decision with the illegitimate child who was in the process of being born as a result of an earlier storyline.
 We wanted to know what to do with it.
 Either the child would be allowed to live, or it would die.
 They decided to make the child 'seriously ill', but the reprieve was temporary.
 In episode 606 I resolved the problem."
 He claimed that on his draft of the storyline he wrote the words "Baby die".
 The plot never came to fruition, as Gibbon was abruptly replaced as the soap's boss and Yallop's plots were scrapped.